mollyim/flatline-platform/docs/compromises.md

 ### Testing

-When some functionality has been disabled or changed, tests for that functionality have ocassionally been disabled, rather than updating to reflect the new expected behavior for Flatline.
+When some functionality has been disabled or changed, tests for that functionality have ocassionally been disabled, rather than updated to reflect the new expected behavior for Flatline.
 In the future, existing tests should be rewritten and new tests created for any changed or new functionality.

 Additionally, Flatline does not yet implement end-to-end testing.